krzemienski/awesome-from-stars/README.md

 * [Eyevinn/video-event-filter](https://github.com/Eyevinn/video-event-filter): A simple module to filter the events sent from the video element in a way that align with what is, most probably, expected from an analytics perspective.
 * [krzemienski/video-mosaic-dreamscape](https://github.com/krzemienski/video-mosaic-dreamscape): None
 * [aizvorski/video-quality](https://github.com/aizvorski/video-quality): Video quality metrics, reference implementation in python: VIF, SSIM, PSNR, ...
-* [CrypticSignal/video-quality-metrics](https://github.com/CrypticSignal/video-quality-metrics): Uses FFmpeg to benchmark video encoders to compare VMAF/SSIM/PSNR with different encoder settings.
+* [CrypticSignal/video-quality-metrics](https://github.com/CrypticSignal/video-quality-metrics): Uses FFmpeg to benchmark video encoders to compare VMAF, SSIM and PSNR with different encoder settings.
 * [Eyevinn/video-quality-monitor](https://github.com/Eyevinn/video-quality-monitor): A small package to monitor buffering and dropped frames on the video element, reporting it back as state updates into a sent in callback.
 * [video-react/video-react](https://github.com/video-react/video-react): A web video player built for the HTML5 world using React library.
 * [josepsoares/video-render-api](https://github.com/josepsoares/video-render-api): A somewhat simple golang REST API with the fiber framework with routes which process video and audio using the open-source software ffmpeg